 (7) The utility's actual operating expenses by account and subaccount for the test year.

-(8) (2), a schedule detailing purchases for resale of gas, electricity, and water, including costs and volumes purchased during the test year.
+(8) If not already provided under subdivision (2), a schedule detailing purchases for resale of gas, electricity, and water, including costs and volumes purchased during the historical test or base period and estimated to be purchased for the test yearperiod.
+Any purchase for interdepartmental sales or internal use shall be identified.

+(8) Contracts regarding the following:

+(A) Gas supply.

+(B) Gas storage.

+(C) Purchased electric, water, sewage treatment, and coal.

-(9) the number of employees by month for the historical test year categorized by the following:
+(9) ) If not already provided under subdivision (2), the number of employees by month for the historical test year period or base period categorized by the following:

 (A) Bargaining unit.